ratbag98/PySquaredle/README.md

 ### Possible things to try in the code as mental exercises

-- Relax the uniqueness requirement, in case we want to show the solution in some graphical fashion on the grid and to include alternatives.
+* DONE.
+Relax the uniqueness requirement, in case we want to show the solution in some graphical fashion on the grid and to include alternatives.
+The GUI now shows multiple solutions for a given word, in spangly technicolor
-- Consider RadixTrie for word list storage, but I think the efficiencies it gives (space, search) are less useful when set against the cost of initially adding the words
+* DONE: Consider RadixTrie for word list storage, but I think the efficiencies it gives (space, search) are less useful when set against the cost of initially adding the words.
+I was right about this, so I kept the Trie.
+If I was making a long-lived program that persisted as many puzzles were loaded then it might be appropriate to go the RadixTrie route.

 ## Roadmap

-- [x] Test suite
+- [x] Test suite (needs revisiting since I wasn't a good little TDDer)
-- [x] Make code more idiomatic
+- [x] Make code more idiomatic (ongoing)
-- [ ] Optionally separate results for "common" vs "uncommon" words
+- [ ] Optionally separate results for "common" vs "uncommon" words (struggling to find appropriate wordlists or to decrypt Squaredle's lists)
-- [ ] Keep word list up to date
+- [ ] Keep word list up to date (see above)
 - [x] Some graphical pizazz to show word formation in the grid
-- [ ] Live update of the search like in the movies
+- [ ] Live update of the search like in the movies (would need a rejig of the Solver class to give access to the GUI as the solution is generated)
-- [ ] Reverse the logic somewhat in order to generate puzzles
+- [ ] Reverse the logic somewhat in order to generate puzzles (still thinking about this one - could generate a grid from a set of letters then iteratively solve it until a desired word/complexity is present)
 - [ ] Automate dependency file creation (`conda list -e > req.txt`) on change.
 - [ ] Installer
 - [ ] setup.py